Quick answer

 Common mistakes

-- Don't size a budget slipper like a street shoe.
+• Don't size a budget slipper like a street shoe.
 Ballet slippers fit close, often a size or more down from street size, and each brand sizes differently.
 The price doesn't change the rule: use the brand's own chart, or the cheap pair becomes the wrong pair.
+For the brand-name pairs like the Capezio Daisy, our cross-brand shoe fit finder turns her everyday shoe size into a per-brand starting number in under a minute; for the mass-market pairs, use the size chart on the listing itself.